REPRODUCTION -1

 It is similar to propagation by grafting.
 Here buds are used instead of stems.

-1. It results into an organism with the same genetic component as their parents
+1. It results in organisms with the same genetic components as their parents.

-2. They produce (organism) many off springs which mature fast than sexually organisms.
-This is beneficial to farmers who need fast growing plants.
+2. They produce many offspring which mature faster than sexually produced organisms.
+This is beneficial to farmers who need fast-growing plants.

 3. Asexual reproduction does not waste time.